Skip to Content

 REVEAL | Christmas Garland Swag on the Staircase

-It is amazing how different an old ball of garland can look with a little love and attention!
+It is amazing how different an old ball of inexpensive garland can look with a little love and attention!
 I absolutely love the look of festive garland on a staircase during the holidays.

 This is the perfect timeless look for a traditional-style home.